 3.5 | A novel TaqMan assay to track CCE gene amplification in Ae. aegypti

 A multiplex TaqMan qPCR assay allowing the concomitant amplification of the CCE gene AAEL023844 (included in both haplotypes) and a control gene within a single reaction was developed and tested against 27 positive individuals and 7 negative individuals belonging to all populations from which CCE amplification were detected (Figure 7).
 This assay showed a good specificity and sensitivity for detecting CCE amplifications in Ae. aegypti.
-All samples identified as positive by qPCR (i.e. showing a CNV higher than 2.5-fold) were also identified as positive using the TaqMan assay and no false negative was observed.
+All samples identified as positive by qPCR (i.e. showing a CNV higher than 2.5-fold) were also identified as positive using the TaqMan assay (no false negatives) and no false positives was observed.
 A good amplification specificity was observed for both the CCE gene AAEL023844 and the control gene.
 A similar PCR efficiency of ~ 95% was observed for both the CCE gene AAEL023844 and the control gene leading to a Cq of ~30 cycles for both genes in absence of amplification with 0.5 ng/µL template gDNA (see Supplementary File 1 for a user guideline on this TaqMan assay).

 FIGURE 7.
 Overview of the TaqMan multiplex assay.
 A: Amplification profiles obtained for a positive individual (red) and a negative individual (blue).
 Solid line: amplification profile of the target gene AAEL023844 (formerly CCEAE3A, FAM probe), Dashed line: amplification profile of the control gene (AAEL007808, HEX probe).
 B: Comparison of CNV obtained with standard qPCR assay (SybrGreen, dual reactions) and TaqMan assay (FAM/Hex probes, single multiplex reaction).
 For both methods, CNV were estimated using the ΔΔCt method and are expressed as normalized gDNA quantity relative to the fully susceptible line Bora-Bora.
 Blue: negative individuals, Red: positive individuals.
 Each dot type stands for a different population.